 Pat has served on the boards of Vantage Point, the Leon & Thea Koerner Foundation, Canuck Place Children’s Hospice, Information Services Vancouver, and the BC Health Education Foundation.
 She lives in Vancouver with her husband and a growing collection of antique corkscrews.

-Lisa May is a seasoned Communications Consultant with more than 30 years of experience developing strategic communication materials for non-profit, public and private sector clients and First Nations agencies.
+Lisa May (she/her) is a seasoned Communications Consultant with more than 30 years of experience developing strategic communication materials for non-profit, public and private sector clients and First Nations agencies.
 Her specialty is researching and synthesizing complex information in accessible forms to create meaning for audiences.
 Her areas of expertise include health care, health research, health system improvement, affordable housing, and capacity building within Indigenous communities and organizations.

 Lisa provides strategic communications support and collaborates with clients to tailor communication plans and materials.
 She has extensive experience liaising with project leaders, conducting stakeholder interviews, sourcing and reviewing data, analyzing findings, writing and editing content, and overseeing design and production processes.
 She produces website copy, e-newsletters, planning, conference and annual reports, briefing notes, news releases, manuals and more.